-Whitney Achievement Elementary School Franklin is a teacher.
-She also continues to display her amazing artwork at multiple galleries.
-The Memphis native received her Masters in Arts Education and MFA in Painting from Memphis College of Art.
-Once homeless, Franklin eventually defeated her adversities and continued to climb many levels in life and creativity.
+Lurlynn Franklin is an Exploratory Visual Arts Teacher for the Achievement School District in addition to being a writer and an artist.
+She recieved her Masters in Arts Education and MFA in Painting from Memphis College of Art.
 “Anyone can learn and be taught how to draw or paint.
 Some students who I have taught and entered in art contest and who have won, did not come to me with the gift.
 What they did have to develop was the ability to see.”
-Franklin breaks down the dynamic aspects in regards to her students brining their artwork to life.
-“Seeing requires quieting the brain, silencing negative internal dialogue that has been hard wired by some critical person who has served some important role in their lives.
-I can immediately identify those students who have been verbally beaten down, they are the first ones to say” I can’t draw” before I even get the chance to outline the process.
+Breaking down the dynamics behind her teaching style: “Seeing requires quieting the brain, silencing negative internal dialogue that has been hard wired by some critical person who has served some important role in their lives.
+I can immediately identify those students who have been verbally beaten down, they are the first ones to say" I can’t draw" before I even get the chance to outline the process.
 Bringing these children into consciousness has always been my primary goal as an arts educator.”

 There are many challenges or obstacles in which artist face or endure on a regular basis.
 Franklin elaborates.
 “I take an inside out approach to obstacles.
 I assume, right off the bat that they (problems) are coming to me for a reason.
 Number One: Take care of your end of respect and you just might get some back in return.
 I know a string of artist when given a paid creative opportunity which started at 10 am, show up at 11 am with a raisin cinnamon swirl bagel, a latte and an excuse which silently interprets itself as “My bad, I’m an artist”.
 Number Two: Don’t be so desperate that you bite into that hook called exposure.”